 - freshly-squeezed lemon juice (optional)

-- 4 leaves lettuce (optional, I use Boston)
+- 4 large lettuce leaves (optional, I use Bibb)

 - 2 tablespoons unsalted butter , softened

-Drain lobster meat, discarding any liquid.
-Gently toss lobster with 3 tablespoons mayonnaise and celery (if using).
-The lobster should be coated, but not weighed down by the mayonnaise.
+- In a bowl, gently toss lobster with 3 tablespoons mayonnaise and celery (if using).
+The lobster should be lightly-coated, but not weighed down by the mayonnaise.
 Add an additional tablespoon of mayonnaise, if needed.

-Taste the lobster salad.
-Some brands of mayo have more tang than others.
+- Taste the lobster salad.
+Some brands of mayo are a bit tangier than others.
 If the salad needs more brightness, add a squeeze of fresh lemon juice.
-Season to taste with salt (if needed) and pepper.
+Season to taste with salt and pepper.

-Cover the lobster salad and refrigerate for 30 minutes, or up to 6-8 hours.
+- Cover the lobster salad and refrigerate for 30 minutes, or up to 6-8 hours if prepping ahead.

-When ready to serve, preheat a griddle over medium heat.
-Butter the sides of the hotdog buns and grill 1-2 minutes on each side, until toasted.
+- To assemble the lobster rolls, preheat a griddle over medium heat.
+Butter the flat sides of the hotdog buns and grill for just a couple of minutes per side, until toasted.

-Place a leaf of lettuce (if using) into each griddled hotdog bun and mound each with 1/4 of the lobster salad.
-Serve immediately with french fries, kettle chips, coleslaw, and dill pickles, if desired.
+- Place lettuce (if using) onto each bun and mound with ¼ of the lobster salad.
+Serve with your favorite sides, such as coleslaw, dill pickles, french fries, or kettle chips.